 SMS Pumping and Toll Fraud

-Account compromise is not the only fraud risk in conversational commerce; you must protect against so-called SMS pumping and toll fraud, where the fraudster abuses your website and the verification possibilities.
+Account compromise is not the only fraud risk in conversational commerce; you also need to protect against so-called SMS pumping and toll fraud, where the fraudster abuses your website and the verification possibilities.

 What is SMS Pumping?